 I don’t know if there are differences in the chemical structure of the amino acids in grass-fed vs. corn-fed whey protein that could impact their relative health benefits.
 But even if there aren’t, I think we should push manufacturers to use grass-fed protein for animal welfare and environmental health reasons.

 The same principles apply to eggs from pasture-raised hens.
-Check out this article to learn more about the differences between pastured and traditional eggs.
+Check out my article on the differences between pasture raised eggs and traditional eggs to learn more.

 Inulin is an excellent source of fiber and a prebiotic that naturally occurs in leeks, asparagus, onions, garlic, Jerusalem artichokes and 36,000 other species of plants.